Click here to go back to the main character page

 - Birds of a Feather: With Sam.
 Both of them had their "normal lives" turned upside down due to being The Chosen One.
 Both have had their mothers and their girlfriends killed by a higher demon (Azazel for Sam and Crowley for Kevin), though Kevin's mom turned out to be Not Quite Dead..
 Sam and Kevin are also The Smart Guys and Badass Bookworms, not to mention they're both nerds.

 - Break the Cutie: Starts off as an honors student who just wants to get into Princeton and be the first Asian American President.
 His life enters a downward spiral once he meets the Winchesters.
+One might think he at least found peace in death, but he spent a couple of years as spirit trapped in the veil, then God sent him to hell (though he claimed to send him to heaven).
+When hell's gates opened he escapes, but he has no other choice than to remain a wandering spirit since damned souls can't ascend to heaven.

 - Breakout Character: Kevin is rather popular within the fandom.

-- Butt Monkey/The Chew Toy: Kevin is the easy target for kidnapping, beating up and torturing.
+- Butt-Monkey/The Chew Toy: Kevin is the easy target for kidnapping, beating up and torturing.

 - The Chosen One: He's a prophet.